-Boards and Associations may, as a matter of local discretion, adopt f procedures authorizing the publication of the names of ethics violators, subject to the following qualifications:
+Boards and Associations may, as a matter of local discretion, adopt procedures authorizing the publication of the names of ethics violators, subject to the following qualifications:

-- Publication can only occur after a second violation occurs within three (3) years. - Publication can only be made in an official communication vehicle intended primarily for members of the Board (or Boards) in which the violator holds (held) membership.
+• Publication can only be made in an official communication vehicle intended primarily for members of the Board (or Boards) in which the violator holds (held) membership.
 Where the official communication vehicle is electronic or Internet-based, access must be limited to Board members.
 (Amended 11/04)